 If fully reclaimed and normalised, it should be a word used to describe someone who claims agency over their body.
 All agreed that this could only be achieved by removing the association of the word from having heteronormative sex with men.

-Listen to the full recording of The Feeld Fxmme Brunch 1.0 on our Facebook page on the link below.
+Listen to the full recording of The Feeld Fxmme Brunch 1.0 on our Facebook page.